8 Tips for Getting Longer, Deeper Sleep Starting Tonight

 Limit Screen Time Before Bed

-• Turn off screens at least an hour before bedtime
+- Power down screens at least one hour before bedtime

 Avoid Stimulants in the Evening